 What benefits will I be eligible for?

 Benefits will include 13 vacation days along with accrual of 4 hours of sick leave per pay period.
 It will also include 10 paid federal holidays, health benefits, vision, and dental benefits.

 If the resident meets all requirements as outlined the program should be completed in one year and one day from the start date.

 How many residents do you accept?

-At this time we are accepting one resident into the neurologic residency program per year.
+At this time we are accepting two residents into the neurologic residency program per year.